Steven Wilson: 2019–2021: The Future Bites

-2021–present: The Harmony Codex
+2021–2023: The Harmony Codex

 On 22 March 2021, Wilson announced that due to uncertainty surrounding live performances amidst the COVID-19 pandemic, The Future Bites Tour (scheduled to begin in September 2021) would be cancelled.
-Wilson stated that he will now concentrate on upcoming music projects, including his seventh studio album, a conceptual work entitled The Harmony Codex that is planned for release in mid-2023.
+Wilson stated that he would now concentrate on upcoming music projects, including his seventh studio album, a conceptual work entitled The Harmony Codex planned for release in mid-2023.
 Wilson also revealed an autobiography, Limited Edition of One, which was published by Little, Brown and Company on 7 April 2022.
 In his 2023 new year's message, Wilson stated that The Harmony Codex is to be released on the Virgin Music label and will be 65 minutes long.
+The album was released on 29 September 2023.

+2024–present: The Overview

+Wilson began working on his eighth studio album called The Overview in February 2024, and it was tentatively scheduled for release in early 2025.
+When asked when the album might be released, Wilson stated, Beginning of 2025.
+I work very quickly and I'm still excited by making music.
+This is just two 20-minute long tracks.
+So it's a very conceptual, and I think that'll be finished and ready to come out early next year.

+On 24 June 2024, Wilson announced The Overview Tour with dates scheduled for May–June 2025 in the UK and Europe, and November 2025 in India.
+It is his first solo tour since the To the Bone Tour in 2018–2019.

+Finally, The Overview was released on 14 March 2025.